tomaswolfgang/foodfinder/README.md

 - Setting up multiple containerized, auto-scaled servers with load-balancing based on request rate
 - Setting up a CDN to cache assets and pages and also serve the site closer to the users accessing it.
-- Rolling the csv data into a database for faster querying and updates so all servers can have the same source of truth
+- Creating an ETL process to load our prettified csv data into a DB for faster querying and updates so all servers can have the same source of truth
 - By indexing on the right keys we can have faster lookup times than scanning every line of a CSV.
 - We might consider using something like PostGIS to add geospatial indexing on the coordinates for faster proximity lookups
-- Scaling out the database to have read-replicas across the world to speed up response times
+- Scaling out the database to have read-replicas across the world to speed up DB response times
+- caching "hot", frequently-used queries in regional redis clusters with a TTL of ~1 day and a LRU eviction strategy to offload request pressure on the DB

 ---